wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate Expectations that detect column changes in that Data Asset.
 :::

+## Generate Expectations with ExpectAI (BETA)

+To accelerate test coverage, you can use ExpectAI to generate recommended Expectations for a Data Asset.
+These will be personalized based on an analysis of a sample of your data.

+Keep the following requirements and limitations in mind when working with ExpectAI:
+- Only [Snowflake Data Sources](/cloud/connect/connect_snowflake.md) are supported at this time.
+- Your organization must be using a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).

+To add AI-recommended Expectations:
+1. In GX Cloud, click **Data Assets**.
+2. In the **Data Assets** list, click the Data Asset name.
+3. Click **Generate Expectations**.
+4. Optional.
+Run a Validation.
+See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).
+5. Optional.
+[Edit](#edit-an-expectation) or [delete](#delete-an-expectation) AI-generated Expectations based on the insights you get from running a Validation and your data quality needs.

 ## Optional.
 Define a Batch